ibm-messaging/kafka-java-vertx-starter/ui/src/Utils/README.md

 ## Currently provided utils

+- `NO_OP` - a placeholder function which returns `true`.
+Intended for use in cases where a default function (if one not provided) could be used.
+- `EMPTY_OBJ` - an empty object.
+Intended for use in cases where an empty object parameter is expected.
 - `idAttributeGenerator` - utility for generating a `data-testid` attribute  - mainly used in testing, but useful for identifying elements.
 - `idAttributeSelector` - utility to get a `data-testid` attribute -